Theodore N. Morrison

 Theodore Nevin Morrison (February 18, 1850 – December 27, 1929) was a 20th-century bishop in the Protestant Episcopal Church in the United States of America.
 He was Bishop of Iowa from 1898 to 1929.

 Biography

-Early life & ministry
+Early life and ministry

-Theodore Morrison was born in Ottawa, Illinois on February 18, 1850, to the Rev. Theodore Nevin Morrison, Sr. and Anna Eliza (Howland) Morrison.
+Theodore Morrison was born in Ottawa, Illinois on February 18, 1850, to the Rev. Theodore Nevin Morrison Sr. and Anna Eliza (Howland) Morrison.
 He received a bachelor's degree in 1870 from Illinois College at Jacksonville, and studied for the priesthood at General Theological Seminary in New York City.
 He was made a Doctor of Divinity by Illinois College in 1895, and a Doctor of Sacred Theology by Western Theological Seminary in 1905.

 Morrison was ordained a deacon in July 1873 and served his first charge in Pekin, Illinois.
 He was ordained a priest on February 19, 1876, and served as rector of the Church of the Ascension in Chicago from 1876 to 1899 when he was elected bishop.
 He married Sarah Buck Swazey, whose father was an Episcopal priest in Chicago, on October 28, 1879.